Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Create note-taking templates

-- Design spreadsheet for tracking sources
+- Design a spreadsheet for tracking sources

 - Establish citation system